 What are natural gas liquids?

-Mariner East pipelines transport natural gas liquids (NGLs), also known as liquefied petroleum gases (LPGs).
+The Mariner East pipeline system transports natural gas liquids (NGLs), also known as liquefied petroleum gases (LPGs).
 NGLs include propane, ethane, butane and natural gasoline.
 In certain shale areas, such as western Pennsylvania, West Virginia and eastern Ohio, natural gas liquids are found in abundance with traditional natural gas, or methane.
 They are described as liquids because they are moved through pipes in liquid form.
 In the atmosphere, these substances usually take the form of a gas.

 What are natural gas liquids used for?

 Ethane has uses as a fuel for generating electricity and is widely used as an essential building block of plastics, textiles, detergents and coatings.
-There are also a number of trucks delivering ethane locally out of the Marcus Hook Industrial Complex for use as a refrigerant.
-Butane and natural gasoline can be blended as an ingredient in gasoline, and butane can also be used as a fuel in industrial applications and refrigerant, and it has many other chemical applications.
+There are also a number of trucks delivering ethane locally out of the Marcus Hook Terminal for use as a refrigerant.
+Butane and natural gasoline can be blended as an ingredient in gasoline, and butane can also be used as a fuel in industrial applications and as a refrigerant, and it has many other chemical applications.

-Increased access to these economical supplies of NGLs has attracted and will continue to attract manufacturers into the mid-Atlantic region.
-For example, the CPV Fairview Energy Center in Cambria County, Pa., will receive NGLs from the Mariner East 2 pipeline that will be used to generate enough electricity to power over 1 million homes and businesses.
+Increased access to these economical supplies of NGLs will continue to attract manufacturers into the mid-Atlantic region.
+For example, the CPV Fairview Energy Center in Cambria County, Pa., receives NGLs from the Mariner East pipeline system that will be used to generate enough electricity to power over 1 million homes and businesses.

 How does Mariner East benefit Pennsylvania, Ohio, West Virginia and Delaware?